Composite components

 3. Select the option to add a new composite component

-1. an artifact creation window appears, where you provide the component name and location (folder) in the project tree, analogous to creating a new form.
+1. a creation window appears in which we provide the component's name and location (folder) in the project tree, analogous to creating a new form.

 Illustration 2.
-“Window with a list of composite components in the library”
+"Window with the list of composite components in the library"

 After creating the composite component artifact, the composite component editoropens, very similar to the form editor.
-In the central part of the view, we design the layout and add the required fields and controls – you can drag base components (e.g., text fields, lists, buttons, etc.) onto the workspace, or even nest other available composite components.
-In this way, we define the internal structure of the new composite component.
-On the right side there is a properties panel where we configure the attributes of the selected fields (as in a form).
+In the central part of the view we design the layout and add the required fields and controls – you can drag base components onto the workspace (e.g., text fields, lists, buttons, etc.) or even nest other available composite components.
+In this way we define the internal structure of the new composite component.
+On the right side there is a properties panel where we configure attributes of the selected fields (just like in a form).

-After configuring the content of the composite component, we save it, assigning an appropriate version (more on versioning below).
-Saving creates a new version of the artifact, which can be used in forms.
+After configuring the composite component's content, we save it, assigning an appropriate version (more on versioning below).
+Saving creates a new artifact version that can be used in forms.

 Illustration 3.
 "Composite component editor window – designing content"

-Composite components can accept input parameters, which makes it possible to pass values inside them from the outside – from a form or even from another composite component.
+Composite components can accept input parameters, which allows passing values into them from the outside – from the form or even from another composite component.

-To define an input parameter, in the composite component definition editor select the option in the left panel Input parametersand then click Add input parameter.
-Each input parameter refers to some field or session variable from the embedding context of the component (i.e., it will expect assigning a specific field/variable when the component is used).
+To define an input parameter, in the composite component definition editor select the option in the left panel Input parameters, and then click Add input parameter.
+Each input parameter refers to some field or session variable from the embedding context of the component (meaning it will expect assignment of a specific field/variable when the component is used).
 When defining a parameter:

 • we indicate the value source (form field or variable),

-• optionally we assign an alias (a friendly name displayed during mapping)
+• optionally assign an alias (a friendly name shown during mapping)

-• optionally we provide a default value – used if no value is assigned during embedding.
+• optionally provide a default value – used if no value is assigned during embedding.

-It is possible to map values from fields of the parent form, fields from other composite components located on the same form, as well as session variables available in the form context.
+It is possible to map values from parent form fields, fields from other composite components on the same form, as well as session variables available in the form context.

-Thanks to the input parameters mechanism, a composite component can be more universal – e.g., instead of referring internally to a specific global variable, it can accept a value as a parameter, which allows it to be used in different places with different data.
+Thanks to the input parameter mechanism, a composite component can be more universal – e.g., instead of referencing a specific global variable internally, it can accept the value as a parameter, allowing it to be used in different places with different data.

 Illustration 4.
-“Input parameters configuration panel in the composite component editor”
+"Input parameter configuration panel in the composite component editor"

-A created composite component can be embedded in any form or even inside another composite component (nesting) – the platform allows any levels of nesting.
+A created composite component can be embedded in any form or even inside another composite component (nesting) – the platform allows arbitrary levels of nesting.

-To use a composite component in a form, go to the edit mode of that form, and then from the components palette on the left select the Compositetab.
-A list of all composite components available in the repository will be displayed (with the option to search by name).
-From this list, select the appropriate component and add it to the form using drag-and-drop to the desired place in the form structure.
+To use a composite component in a form, go to edit that form, then from the components palette on the left select the Compositetab.
+A list of all available composite components in the repository will appear (with the ability to search by name).
+From this list choose the appropriate component and add it to the form by drag-and-drop into the desired place in the form structure.

-After dropping, the composite component will be embedded in the form as a single logical whole – in the form structure tree it will be visible as a single node containing the previously defined fields.
+After dropping, the composite component will be embedded in the form as a single logical unit – in the form structure tree it will appear as a single node containing the previously defined fields.

-If the embedded composite component has defined input parameters, after adding it to the form you must configure the mapping of those parametersby assigning them appropriate fields or values in the context of the form or parent component.
+If the embedded composite component has defined input parameters, after adding it to the form you must configure the mapping of those parameters, assigning them appropriate fields or values in the context of the form or the parent component.

-In the form editor, the section for this is found Input parameters in the properties of the embedded component – simply select the composite component on the form and click the pencil icon next to the Input parametersfield to open the mapping window.
+In the form editor this is done in the Input parameters section of the embedded component's properties – just select the composite component on the form and click the pencil icon next to the field Input parametersto open the mapping window.

 Illustration 5.
 "Input parameter mapping window when embedding a composite component in a form"

-A composite component placed on the screen becomes its integral part.
-All fields it contains inherit the behavior of standard fields – e.g., required fields must be filled in, validators attached to fields inside the composite component work the same as for fields added directly to the form, etc.
+A composite component placed on the screen becomes an integral part of it.
+All fields contained within inherit the behavior of standard fields – e.g., required fields must be filled in, validators attached to fields inside the composite component operate the same as for fields added directly to the form, etc.

-If necessary, at the form level you can also define additional form validators that also cover fields inside composite components (e.g., a script checking data consistency between sections).
+If necessary, you can also define additional form validators at the form level that also include fields inside composite components (e.g., a script checking data consistency between sections).

-Similarly, navigation or conditional visibility mechanisms also work on nested components – a composite component can be hidden or shown depending on a condition, analogous to a single field.
+Similarly, navigation mechanisms or conditional visibility work for nested components as well – a composite component can be hidden or shown depending on a condition, analogous to a single field.

 Versioning is described in detail here.